 The OYF program is the oldest farmer recognition program in the United States, selecting its first group of national winners in 1955, and is administered by the Outstanding Farmers of America fraternity.
 The goals of the OYF program are to foster better urban-rural relations through the understanding of farmers’ challenges, as well as the appreciation of their contributions and achievements; to bring about a greater interest in farmers/ranchers; and to help build an urban awareness of the farmers’ importance and impact on America’s economy.
 The OYF program encourages a greater interest in agriculture through the appreciation of the farmers’ contributions and achievements and recognizes local citizens’ contributions and encourages better urban-rural relations.
-The National OYF program is sponsored by Deere & Company, supported by the National Association of County Agriculture Agents (NACAA) and the United States Junior Chamber of Commerce and is administered by the Outstanding Farmers of America (OFA) Fraternity.
+The National OYF program is sponsored by Deere & Company, administered by the Outstanding Farmers of America Fraternity, and supported by the National Association of county Agricultural Agents and the US Junior Chamber of Commerce.

 Using an Official State Nomination Form [pdf 29k], nominations for the New Jersey Outstanding Young Farmer competition can be submitted by any organization, member of the Outstanding Farmers of America (OFA is a fraternity of former state OYF winners ) [pdf 28k], as well as individuals that know of a deserving young farmer.
 Candidates who have been nominated in the past are eligible for renomination as are previous state winners who went to the National competition but did not receive a National OYF Award.
 Each year the OYF program strives to have as many candidates nominated for the state award as possible.

 To be eligible for nomination for the OYF Award, a farmer (male or female) must meet the following requirements:

 - Be a farm operator deriving a minimum of two-thirds of his/her income from farming; and